-I am currently in the Job Market (Fall 2024).
+I am currently on the Job Market 2024-2025.

 Email: jfuenzalida@berkeley.edu | Office 524, Evans Hall, UC Berkeley